h-REA/hREA/README.md

 # hREA: The Holochain/REA coordination framework

-A suite of functionally independent building blocks affording most functionality commonly used in supply chain systems, project management software, logistics management and enterprise resource planning; as well as post-capitalist economic paradigms such as gift and contributory economies.
+hREA is a suite of functionally independent building blocks affording most functionality commonly used in supply chain systems, project management software, logistics management and enterprise resource planning; as well as post-capitalist economic paradigms such as gift and contributory economies.

-These and [other components](https://github.com/holochain-open-dev/ecosystem/issues?q=) can be used to create distributed social, economic & resource coordination applications of any kind; by plugging together [Holochain](https://holochain.org/) "zomes" (units of functionality) and "[DNA modules](https://developer.holochain.org/docs/concepts/2_application_architecture/)" (fully decentralised, agent-centric, networked application microservices).

-These are fully distributed, agent-centric applications.
-There are no transaction bottlenecks and individual networks can grow to planetary scale if needed.
+Using [holochain](https://holochain.org) for data storage, data integrity, networking, and runtime, hREA comes with an [adapter library for GraphQL in Javascript](https://www.npmjs.com/package/@vf-ui/graphql-client-holochain), which is the main way to interface with the hREA suite.

 <!-- MarkdownTOC -->